In the late 1950s, US and Canadian railways started to make the transition from pocket watches to wrist watches.

 Image courtesy of WatchTalkForums user: scottw44

-The Longines RR280 often called the Canadian to distinguish it from the American Longines T905 was the only model with an arrow sweep second hand and a dual time "Pacific hands" version is shown below.
+The Longines RR280 often called the Canadian to distinguish it from the American Longines T905.
+It was the only model with an arrow sweep second hand and a dual time “Pacific hands” version with square lugs is shown below.

 The RR280 movement is shown below.
 The RR280 was a modified version of the regular Longines caliber 280.
 It had an additional hacking feature, a swan-neck regulator for fine adjustment and it was regulated in 5 positions.